dyno-might/dyno-might.github.io/_posts/2020-11-16-simpsons-paradox-and-the-tyranny-of-strata.md

 ## Zeus

-Say you're a mortal shepherd living near Olympus with a flock of sheep and goats.
+You're a mortal shepherd living near Olympus with a flock of sheep and goats.
 Your neighbor Zeus has grown weary of transforming into animals to [seduce love interests](https://en.wikipedia.org/wiki/Zeus#Transformation_of_Zeus) and, in his boredom, has taken to shooting lighting bolts at your flock.

 ![zeus](/img/simpson/goats9a.svg)

-You wonder: Is there a bias in which animals He shoots?
+You wonder: Is He biased in terms of shooting goats or sheep more often?
 You keep records for a year.

 ![sheep v goats 1](/img/simpson/goats9b.svg)